testreet/rnmrfit/README.md

 # rnmrfit

 This package implements NMR lineshape fitting using the real and imaginary components of the data in the frequency domain.
-The core of the algorithm is built around the NLOPT nonlinear optimization library with a number of helper script designed to facilitate working with NMR data.
+The core of the algorithm is built around the NLOPT nonlinear optimization library with a number of helper scripts designed to facilitate working with NMR data.

 More information can be found in the accompanying article: https://doi.org/10.1016/j.jmr.2018.11.004